 These "sundries" can add up quickly and are typically billed monthly.

-Understanding these aspects of private school tuition can help parents make informed decisions and better prepare for the financial commitment of private education.
+Understanding these aspects of private school tuition will help you make informed decisions and better prepare for the financial commitment of private education.

 This video offers a look at the kind of education available in a Montessori school.